801labs/website/content/code-of-conduct.md

 * While safety is the responsibility of every volunteer, this role is the oversight of safety at the hackerspace
 * Ensures equipment and patrons operating said equipment are doing so in a safe and controlled manner
-* Resolve issues between patrons, up to and including violations of this Code of Conduct and enforcement of the diciplinary process.
+* Resolve issues between patrons, up to and including violations of this Code of Conduct and enforcement of the disciplinary process.

 It is not required to be a member of the Board to be a Key Holding Volunteer, though it is required that a Key Holding Volunteer be a Member in good standing.
 The Key Holding Volunteers may from time to time join the Board in Executive Session.